- Financial AidFinancial Aid

 What aid does the average Amherst student receive?

-Fifty-five percent of Amherst students received scholarship aid from the college in 2012-2013.
+Fifty-seven percent of Amherst students received scholarship aid from the college in 2013-2014.
 The following chart shows the distribution of aid for U.S. and Canadian students dependent on their parents.

 Please keep in mind that factors other than family income can affect your financial aid package.